pingcap/docs-tidb-operator/en/replace-nodes-for-cloud-disk.md

     ...
     ```

-   `${new_nodegroup}` is the name of the new node groups.
+   `${new_nodegroup}` is the name of a new node group.
 In this example, the new node groups are `tidb-1b-new` and `tikv-1a-new`.
 You need to configure the node group name according to your needs.

 ## Step 2.
 Mark the original nodes as non-schedulable